pattonsgirl/CS3900-AppSoftwareDev/Microservices/ProjectUpdate-Microservices.md

 This is where GitHub repository version management is going to come in clutch.
 > [!TIP]
-> Have team members build their endpoints on different branches.
-Name the branch with the corresponding endpoint.
-Merge branches with `main` once branch endpoint is built and tested.
+> Have team members build their resources and corresponding endpoints on different branches.
+Name the branch with the corresponding resource.
+Merge branches with `main` once branch resource and its endpoints are built and tested.

-**Since each team member built a wireframe, I recommend having the same team member who built the wireframe take lead in building the endpoint.**
+**Since each team member built a wireframe, I recommend having the same team member who built the wireframe take lead in building the resource and its endpoints.**

-For each application endpoint, there will be two deliverables:
+For each application resource, there will be two deliverables:
-1. The code for the endpoint
+1. The code for the resource and its endpoints
-2. An `ENDPOINTNAME-README.md` file in the folder named `READMES` where `ENDPOINTNAME` is the name of the endpoint.
+2. An `RESOURCENAME-README.md` file in the folder named `READMES` where `RESOURCENAME` is the name of the resource.

-### `ENDPOINTNAME-README.md` Taskings
+### `RESOURCENAME-README.md` Taskings

-This README will serve as the design and justification document for the endpoint.
+This README will serve as the design and justification document for the resource and its endpoints.
 There are 4 potential endpoint mappings for a resource:
 - GET (return data / return data based on a search term)
 - POST (add new entry)
 - PUT (update fields in existing entry)
 - DELETE (remove data entry)

-For each mapping the endpoint supports, document
+For each endpoint mapping the resource supports, document
 1. What the mapping must ingest from the frontend (for example: user provides a search term; user provides an entry identifier?)
 2. What the mapping will return (for example: all entries that match a phrase; an updated data entry)
 3. What the database query needs to be (what table(s), what column(s), etc.)

 Not every resource will need GET, POST, PUT, and DELETE.
 For example, in the context of WorkOrder Pro, work orders in the system can have their status change, but work orders cannot be deleted (no DELETE mapping - why would a business delete that a work order was generated?).
-If your endpoint **should not support a mapping** justify why the mapping is not suitable from a business logic perspective.
+If your resource **should not support an endpoint mapping** justify why the mapping is not suitable from a business logic perspective.

-### Endpoint Code Taskings
+### Resource Code Taskings

 **For each resource** create Java class files for the Controller, Service, DTO, and Model layers.
 Create Interface for Repository layer.